Strong solution of stochastic differential equations with discontinuous and unbounded coefficients: Introduction

 For stochastic differential equations with discontinuous (yet bounded) coefficients there are rather complete general results about the weak solution and we refer to the classical work \cite{SV} and references therein.
 For the strong solutions there have been also some important progresses.
 Among them let us mention the works \cite{KR, vere, Zhang, ZY}.
 Let us emphasize an important point that in these works, the assumptions that $\si$ is uniformly elliptic on the whole space $\RR^d$ and $b\in \mL_p^q=\mL_p^q(\RR^d)$ are usually needed, which generally require that $\si$ and $b$ are bounded when $|x|\to \infty$.
 In \cite{Xia}, the authors show the weak differentiability of the unique strong solution with respect to the starting point $x$ as well as Bismut-Elworthy-Li's derivative formula for SDE (\ref{sec1-eq1}) under the condition that 1) $\sigma$ is bounded, uniformly continuous, and nondegenerate, 2) $b\in{\widetilde\mL}^{q_1}_{p_1}$, $\nabla\sigma\in{\widetilde\mL}^{q_2}_{p_2}$ for some $p_1,q_1\in[2,\infty)$ with $\frac{d}{p_i}+\frac{2}{q_i}<1$, $i=1,2$, where ${\widetilde\mL}^{q_i}_{p_i}$ are some localized spaces of ${\mL}^{q_i}_{p_i}$.
 But unbounded drift coefficients may still not be contained in this space because if $b$ is unbounded, then $|||b|||_{{\widetilde\mL}^{q_i}_{p_i}}:=\sup_{z\in\mR}||b\cdot\chi^z_r||_{{\mL}^{q_i}_{p_i}}=\infty$ with $\chi\in C_c^\infty(\mR^d)$ and $\chi^z_r(x):=\chi_r(x-z):=\chi(\frac{x-z}{r})$, $r>0$.
 The idea in all of these works is to use the Zvonkin transformation to transform equation \eqref{sec1-eq1} with discontinuous coefficients to an equation without drift and hence the problem of discontinuity of the drift coefficient disappears.

 Recently, the more and more interest in studying SDE (\ref{sec1-eq1}) with discontinuous coefficients is partly due to its more and more important role played in applications.
-For example, the threshold Ornsten-Uhlenbeck processes (e.g. \cite{HX} and the references therein) widely used in application contain discontinuous but piecewise linear drift; the work of Flandoli, Gubinelli and Priola \cite{Flandoli} discovers that noises can prevent the singularity for linear transport equations.
-In these equations the drift coefficient $b$ is not in $\mL_p^q$.
+For example, the threshold Ornsten-Uhlenbeck processes (e.g. \cite{HX} and the references therein) widely used in application contain discontinuous but piecewise linear drift.
+In \cite{Flandoli}, F. Flandoli, M. Gubinelli and E. Priola give an interesting example of partial differential equation that may lack uniqueness, but it becomes well-posed when adding a suitable noise meaning that the introduction of the noise can sometimes regularize the irregular system.
+Let us also point out that in these equations the drift coefficient $b$ is not in $\mL_p^q(\RR^d)$.

-In fact, for an SDE with discontinuous and unbounded coefficients there are also some study although the number of works is limited.
-Let us mention a recent work \cite{Zhang1} in which Zhang et al show the existence and uniqueness of the martingale solution (weak solution) to the above homogeneous (time independent) SDE (\ref{sec1-eq1}) under the following assumptions: \begin{enumerate} \item[(1)] the drift coefficient $b$ is decomposed into $b=b_1+b_2$, where
+Let us mention a recent work \cite{Zhang1} in which Zhang and Zhao show the existence and uniqueness of the martingale solution (weak solution) to the above homogeneous (time independent) SDE (\ref{sec1-eq1}) under the following assumptions: \begin{enumerate} \item[(1)] the drift coefficient $b$ is decomposed into $b=b_1+b_2$, where